Amoroso (album): Track listing

 The latter four songs were written and composed by fellow bossa nova legend Antônio Carlos Jobim and adapted by Gilberto.
 The string section was arranged by Claus Ogerman.

 CD Rerelease with "Brasil"

-The compact disc re-release of the album is paired on a single disc with the 1981 album Brasil, with the Amoroso cover and the tiles of both albums.
+In 1993, the compact disc re-release of Amoroso is paired with Gilberto's 1981 album Brasil on a single disc, with the Amoroso cover and the titles of both albums.

 Personnel

+Credits adapted from album liner notes.
+The individual members of the orchestra conducted by Claus Ogerman were left uncredited on the album liner notes.